kiyoooooo/PlosOne_Learned_PRNG/README.md

 The project is organized as follows:

-- `code/Learned_PRNG.ipynb`: This Jupyter Notebook contains the implementation code for the LPRNG.
+- `Learned_PRNG.ipynb`: This Jupyter Notebook contains the implementation code for the LPRNG.
 It is where you can find the detailed programming logic and methodology employed to create the pseudo-random number generator.

-- `model/WGAN_based_model.pth`: This file is the pre-trained LPRNG model based on the WGAN (Wasserstein Generative Adversarial Network) architecture.
-The model stored in this file has been trained and is ready to be used for generating random numbers.
+- `read_model_and_generate_noise.ipynb`: This file contains the code to load the trained model and generate random numbers.

 By exploring these directories, users can understand the implementation details and utilize the pre-trained model for generating pseudo-random numbers.